 Referring now to Fig. 4, at block 400, the processing module first partitions the location data into a series of airtanker trips.
 Each trip is defined by a series of data points that represent the airtanker travelling from an airport to perform some task (e.g., fight one or more fires) and returning to an airport.
 Between trips, airtankers may be refuelled, they may be simply sitting there while the pilot waits to receive further instructions, they may be receiving maintenance at the airport or, possibly, being reloaded with fire retardant.
 In one implementation, the location tracking module less frequently obtains location data when the airtanker is powered down.
 Consequently, in this implementation, the processing module generates a new trip when there is a long interval (e.g., at least 10 minutes) between location data points.
 An exemplary interval should be sufficiently longer than the time between a plurality of data points during travel since gaps in the data (during travel) can occur if the location signal (GPS signal) is temporarily blocked by atmospheric disturbances.
 The selected interval should further be at least slightly less than the interval between location data points when the airtanker is at rest (which was specified as 20 minutes in the example previously provided).
 Alternatively, and particularly if the location tracking module does not reduce the frequency of obtaining location data during power down, the new trip can be generated when a long interval is determined between location data points that indicate different locations, which may be more useful where the location module gathers location data at a set frequency regardless of whether the airtanker is at rest or in transit.

-At block 402, the processing module filters out any non-airtanker trips from the forest fire database.
+At block 402, the processing module filters out any non-airtanker fires from the forest fire database.
 This can be determined by discarding any forest fire record that indicates no airtankers were dispatched.
 At block 404, the processing module performs a matching process, which identifies a set of possible trips that might be matched to each fire.
 A fire may be assigned to a trip if it falls within a preconfigured range of the airtanker for at least one point in time during the airtanker trip.
 Each point that falls within the preconfigured range is referred to as a fire event.
 An exemplary range may, for example, be 5 km.

 At block 406, the processing module filters out any matches that correspond to a fire not active during the time of the trip.
 Active fires are those for which the airtanker's trip date is within the time marked as the beginning and extinguishing of the fire as stored in the forest fire database.